el2718/sudoku/README.md

 * method (optional):
   * 1 (default), logical strategies, https://www.sudokuwiki.org/Strategy_Families
   * 2, brute force, just try and check the consistency with back tracking
 * solved_max (optional): the maximum number of solutions that the program could give, in case a sudoku may have multiple solutions.
+  * If set to be larger than 1, non-repeative solutions will be presented.
   * If set to a number more than the count of all solutions, the count will be reported.
   * The default is 2, to check the uniqueness of the solution.
   * If set to 1, will not check the uniqueness, but will be faster.
 * export (optional):
   * 0 (default), do not export results to text files
   * 1, export results to text files
-* eliminated_max (optional): if a puzzle has a unique solution, eliminating some non-empty elements from the puzzle could still give the same solution.
+* eliminated_max (optional): If a puzzle has a unique solution, eliminating some non-empty elements from the puzzle could still give the same solution.
 This value is the maximum number of non-empty elements can be eliminated for the same unique solution.
 If then no any more non-empty element can be eliminated, the actual eliminated number could be smaller than this value.
   * 0 (default), no elimination
   * larger than 0, will present the eliminated puzzle has the same unique solution.
 The sequence of elimination is random.
 This can create a puzzle from a full filled sudodu, e.g. from a solution of another puzzle.